azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 [Back to top...](Readme.md#contents)
 ### Permissions required for attesting controls:
-Attestation is currently supported only for organization and project controls with admin privileges on organization and project, respectively.
+Attestation is supported for organization and project controls only with admin privileges on organization and project, respectively.

+In order to attest build, release, service connection and agent pool controls, user needs to have atleast contributor access on the 'ADOScanner_Attestation' repository of project these resources belong to.

+Note: The attestation data stored in the 'ADOScanner_Atestation' repository is opaque from an end user standpoint.
+Any attempts to access/change it may impact correctness of security evaluation results.

 Currently, attestation can be performed only via PowerShell session in local machine, but the scan results will be honored in both local as well as extension scan.